 The Gall Family Sanctuary

+Our historic bimah sculpture by noted artist Rodney Winfield remains as the focal point of our worship on the High Holy Days.
 Winfield's sculpture is a powerful and imposing structure of bronze and steel, which expresses the Jewish heritage in shapes that recall Biblical stories.
 In the center of five tons of metal reaching thirty feet in height, is a simple, unadorned Aron HaKodesh (Holy Ark).
-When the side wall of the Gall Sanctuary is opened, the Rabbi Ferdinand M. Isserman Auditorium joins with the sanctuary to form a worship space with a capacity of more than 2,200 worshipers.
+When the side wall of the Gall Sanctuary is opened, the Rabbi Ferdinand M. Isserman Auditorium joins with the sanctuary to form a worship space with a capacity of more than 1,200 worshipers.
 The Bimah sculpture turns 45 degrees to change the center of the congregation uniting both rooms into one worship space.

 The May Chapel